Home Page

 Many of our most powerful leaders need to be arrested for numerous and continuing crimes against humanity.

-Voting official seeks process for canceling Election Day over terrorism-BY ERICA WERNER
+Voting official seeks process for canceling Election Day over terrorism

 The government needs to establish guidelines for canceling or rescheduling elections if terrorists strike the United States again, says the chairman of a new federal voting commission.
 Soaries was appointed to the federal Election Assistance Commission last year by President Bush.